[Guest Post] How Damaging Sexual Scripts Allow Abuse of “Lucky Boys” to Thrive by Poly Lone Ranger

 The fact that your partner has a romantic and possibly sexual relationship with your metamour doesn’t actually change the fundamentals of this type of situation all that much.
 Remembering this may help you to realise that this situation is, in most circumstances, entirely navigable.

-Why Do You Dislike Your Metamour?
+Why Do You Hate Your Metamour?
 Getting Specific

 When someone says “I hate my metamour,” the first thing I want to ask them is “why?”
 Because the answer to this question will inform the advice I give next.
 The reasoning can also be hugely telling in itself.
 The reason think you hate your metamour might not be the actual reason when you really dig into it.
 So, obviously, the first thing we’re going to do is… really dig into it.